destin-v/benchmark-robotics-llm/docs/README.md

 </p>

 # 🤔 Description
+> We actually are running out of actual test questions to ask.
+>
+> ... questions that are ridicously hard if not essentially impossible for humans that are written down questions are swiftly becoming trivial for AI.
+>
+> ... physics is the law ultimately everything else is a recommendation you can't break physics.
+So, the ultimate test I think for whether an AI is the ultimate reasoning test is reality.
+>
+> -- Elon Musk

 This is a fork of the PARTNR benchmark.
+PARTNR creates randomized indoor tasks for agents to complete in a virtual environment.
 The original PARTNR benchmark was designed to run with Llama.
-This repo adds a script called `run_experiments.py` which allows users to benchmark agents from API providers that follow the OpenAI interface.
+This repo adds a script called `run_experiments.py` which allows users to benchmark agents from API providers from different LLM models.

 # 🗺️ Information Flow
 Below is a figure showing the flow of information through decentralized planners in PARTNR.
 Please note that there is no explicit communication between the two decentralized planners.
 The [Environment Interface](./habitat_llm/agent/env/environment_interface.py) reads observations for each agent and sends them to the [Perception Module](./habitat_llm/perception/perception_sim.py).
 The processed observations are used to update the [World Graph](./habitat_llm/world_model/world_graph.py) and the [Planner](./habitat_llm/planner/planner.py) (based on an LLM or other system) uses the world graph and the task description to select a [Tool](./habitat_llm/tools/tool.py) to interact with the environment.